restful-api-description-language/RADL/README.md

 ====

 RESTful API Description Language (RADL) is an XML vocabulary for describing Hypermedia-driven RESTful APIs.
+Unlike most REST description languages, RADL takes a purist approach to REST.
+The structure of a RADL description is based on media types, including the documents associated with a media type, links found in these documents, and the interfaces associated with these links.
 The APIs it describes may use any media type, in XML, JSON, HTML, or any other format.
-The structure of a RADL description is based on media types, including the documents associated with a media type, links found in these documents, and the interfaces associated with these links.

 RADL can be used as a specification language or as run-time metadata to describe a service.
 A JSON representation of RADL is under